mingyuya/Advanced-Lane-Lines/writeup_template.md

 ### Pipeline for Processing Video

 All the processing stages mentioned above were merged to the `process_image()` function.
 The function not only redrawn image, but also calculates the characteristics of the lane appears in each frame and stores it to `Line` class.
+For the radius of curvature, I used the mean of coefficients for left and right lane lines.

 Here's a [link to my video result](./result_project_video.mp4)